hereisSwapnil/go-mailer/README.md

 1. **Configuration Loading**: The application loads configuration from `config/{ENV}.yaml` and validates all required fields.

-2. **Producer**: A goroutine reads the CSV file and sends recipient data to a channel, skipping the header row.
+2. **Producer**: A goroutine reads the CSV file and sends recipient data to a channel.
+It:
+   - Parses the header row to map column names dynamically
+   - Extracts required fields (Name, Email) and all additional columns
+   - Stores additional columns for template access
+   - Skips the header row when processing data

 3. **Workers**: By default, 10 worker goroutines consume from the channel.
 Each worker:
-   - Loads the email template
+   - Loads the email template once
    - Processes each recipient from the channel
+   - Builds template data with Name, Email, and all additional CSV columns (with capitalized first letters)
    - Renders the template with recipient data
    - Sends the email via SMTP
    - Retries on failure with exponential backoff